mnemnion/loon/notes/clu/syntax.md

 Of which I'm proud.
 Or will be when I write it.

 `|` in the outer context immediately surrenders the reader to another reader, called dispatch.
 Dispatch is a little language that decides what to do with the rest of the input stream.
-This will fall through to a very close cousin of Lua, initially, Lua itself.
+This will fall through to a very close cousin of Lua, called Lun, but may use any syntax, which may be defined as a grammar.

 The resulting program can do anything at all, but should be programmed to parse conservatively.
 As soon as it's done doing something reasonable, it should hand back over to the reader, which will look for another `|`.
 If it doesn't find one, it just hands control back over to the new syntax handler.